Sitecore/developer-portal/data/markdown/pages/articles/2024/09/xmcloud-sites-release-september.md

 By pressing on the question mark icon in the top right corner, you now also have direct access to documentation.
 In case you face any issues you can directly raise support tickets from here.

 ![Documentation and Support](https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/documentation-support?v=d303df37)

+## Watch Video
+<VideoPromo
+  youTubeId="Pq-8pxivroE"
+  title="XM Cloud Sites - What's new?
+(September 2024)"
+  description="XM Cloud Sites is the visual Site Management in XM Cloud.
+With the September additions site management has been simplified a lot.
+You can now:
+  - Easily find sites in your large scale environments using search
+  - Create Sites and Site Collections using Site Templates.
+  - Manage Site Settings, Languages and Editing Hosts
+  - Enable Shared Sites
+"
+/>